Learn about potential funding opportunities by program

 Green Jobs program in partnership with the Government of Canada provides employers with funding that helps with hiring, training, and mentoring youth in the natural resources sector.
 The eligibility requirement for employers are: organizations in the natural resources sector who can offer youth full-time (min.
 30 hours/week, some exceptions may apply) work experience for up-to-12 months; legal entities incorporated or registered in Canada, including for-profit and not-for-profit organizations; Indigenous organizations and groups; and provincial, territorial, regional, and municipal governments and their departments and agencies.

-The Science Horizons Youth Internship Program provides employers are given wage subsidies to accompany the opportunity to hire recent university, college, and polytechnic graduates for internships in the environmental science, technology, engineering, and mathematics sectors.
+The Science Horizons Youth Internship Program provides employers are given wage subsidies up to $25,000 to accompany the opportunity to hire recent university, college, and polytechnic graduates for internships.
+Employers can apply through one of their four delivery organizations:

-Employers can receive up to 75% wage subsidies through Canada Green Corps when they hire youth in the green economy.
-They have placed over 709 young professionals into jobs, and aims to further facilitate the growth of employment opportunities for youth in Canada.
+Canada Green Corps: Employers can receive up to 75% wage subsidies through Canada Green Corps for all types of positions in Natural Resources.
+They have placed over 709 young professionals into jobs and aims to further facilitate the growth of employment opportunities for youth in Canada.

 Project Learning Tree offers a 50% wage match, with up to $6,000 CAD in reimbursements, for Green Job employers seeking to hire youth ages 15-30.
 Examples of Green Jobs and a list of eligibility requirements found here.